-The Hans Linde Fellow will write a research paper and give an informal seminar on his/her research or participate in at least one appropriate event during the fellowship year.
+The Hans Linde Fellow will be part of the Wayne Morse Center for Law and Politics and participate, to the extent practicable and feasible, in the life of the Morse Center.
+The Hans Linde Fellow will give an informal seminar on his/her research or participate in at least one appropriate event during the fellowship year.
 The Wayne Morse Center will oversee the selection process and financial and logistical issues and welcome the Linde Fellow as part of the center.
 The fellow will be responsible for securing a faculty advisor to provide oversight for the research, as is traditional for the writing requirement.

 About the Fellowship